olebole/python-cpl/doc/msg.rst

 Log messages
 ============

-We provide CPL log messages in three different ways: as CPL defined terminal messages, via Python logging, and as a list of messages in the :class:`cpl.Result` object
+We provide CPL log messages in two different ways: via Python logging and as a list of messages in the :class:`cpl.Result` object.

+For convienience, simple terminal messages and predefined log file output in a style similar to the original CPL messages.

-.. currentmodule:: cpl.log
+.. currentmodule:: cpl.logger

 Python style logging
 --------------------